cosmos/cosmos-sdk/x/capability/docs/README.md

 module so that future `GetCapability` calls will succeed. `ClaimCapability` MUST be called if a module which receives a capability wishes to access it by name in the future.
 Again, capabilities are multi-owner, so if multiple modules have a single Capability reference, they will all own it.
+If a module receives a capability from another module but does not call `ClaimCapability`, it may use it in the executing transaction but will not be able to access it afterwards.

 `AuthenticateCapability` can be called by any module to check that a capability does in fact correspond to a particular name (the name can be un-trusted user input)